Have you ever thought about what it would be like to make an extra $100 per month?

-Blogging / Affiliate Marketing: To date, blogging has been the biggest income generator of all my passive income ideas!
-I started this blog by registering on iPage for $58 and it has since then generated thousands of dollars of side income!
+Blogging continues to be one of my biggest sources of continuous passive income!
+I started this blog for less than $100 and it has since generated thousands of dollars of side income!

-To build a blog that makes money is a lot like taking an empty piece of desert and turning it into Las Vegas.
-You need to make it into somewhere that people want to go.
-Once your blog has traffic and good Internet rankings, several types of opportunities will present themselves to you:
+To build a blog that makes money is a lot like taking an empty piece of desert and turning it into something as busy and glamorous as Las Vegas.
+In other words – You need to make it a place that people actually want to go to.

 - Direct advertising: You’ll start getting emails and solicitations from lots of marketers looking to work with you on their advertising campaigns.

 - Affiliate marketing: More traffic leads to more people clicking ads on your site.
 Some of the common affiliate partners include Google Adsense, Amazon Affiliates, Commission Junction, Flex Offers, and Clickbank.
 There are also other avenues such as promoting products from Click Bank, eBooks from fellow bloggers, software, etc.

 You can get started blogging for super cheap using a great and inexpensive hosting service like Bluehost.
 To help you out, we’ve got a complete blog-setup guide with everything you need to know at this page here.

 Niche sites can be an incredible source of income.
 This is a side hustle strategy that I have been using for years!

 A niche site is a website that is built around a very specific topic (hence the name “niche”).
 The goal is to become an authority of information for anyone looking to learn more about this subject.

 For example: You might create a website that is all about the best types of acoustic guitars.
 Every article would target a very specific sub-topic such as particular brand reviews, which ones popular musicians use, the best strings, must-have accessories, etc.